Generalizing Hurwitz's quaternionic proof of Lagrange's and Jacobi's four-square theorems: Preliminaries

 \subsection{Orders, ideals, completions}

-When $\mathcal A$ is a quaternion algebra over $K$, we may consider $\OK$-lattices in it.
+When $\mathcal A$ is a quaternion algebra over a number field $K$, we may consider $\OK$-lattices in it.
 An \emph{$\OK$-order}, or just \emph{order} for short, is an $\OK$-lattice that is simultaneously a subring of $\mathcal A$.
 On the other hand, starting with an arbitrary lattice $L$, we obtain its \emph{left order}

 This is always an order, and analogously, we define the \emph{right order} $\rord(L)$.
 For two lattices $L$ and $M$, we similarly define their \emph{left colon lattice}

 This is a lattice, and we may note $\lord(L) = \lcol LL$.
 Analogously, we define the \emph{right colon lattice} \( \rcol LM \).